101 definitions of business development

 Strategic thinking is a key skill for us business developers.
 We can only spot opportunities if we are aware of what makes the most sense for the business.
 Thus, having a broad and strategic view of our job really makes a difference.

 Of the items below, I particularly like the first one, because it highlights another important aspect that our colleague defined as “savoir-faire”.
-I like to translate this word in deep knowledge about my ecosystem that enables me to say the right thing at the right time and reach my goals.
+I like to translate this word into deep knowledge about my ecosystem that enables me to say the right thing at the right time and reach my goals.

 66. Strategic thinking combined with savoir-faire.